 Anyway, with the release of the Polar M400, it is quite likely that right now the Android application is among the priorities, since it seems that the basic swimming functions will be covered by mid-November.

 One of the significant features is the possibility of the Polar V800 to re-emit the pulse data to connect to other devices via Bluetooth.
 This way we could connect the Polar V800 with our heart rate monitor and at the same time have pulse information in the gym machine, in our phone or in a computer on the bike.
 But this is true in theory, although in reality it does not work as it should.
 At the moment, the heart rate can only be sent to Polar Beat, nothing else.
 This is because the Bluetooth 4.1 standard is really new, but no manufacturer supports this part of the standard

 This operating feature is due to the operation of the Bluetooth devices themselves.
 In the case of ANT+ connectivity, the relationship between devices is equal to equal.
 But in Bluetooth Smart it does not work like this, as the relationship between sensors is master/slave.
 Therefore, each slave (in this case the frequency sensor) can only have one master (the Polar V800).
 For this reason in devices that support ANT+ it is possible to have heart rate for example in the watch and in the bike computer coming from one sensor, but at the moment Bluetooth does not work like this.

-And after a couple of updates, the Polar V800 also turns into a "smartwatch", allowing you to see new messages on your phone's clock display.
-Polar has included this capability after software updates, for receiving notifications on both iOS and Android phones.
+And after a couple of updates, the Polar V800 also becomes a smartwatch, allowing you to see on the watch screen the new messages you receive on your phone.
+Polar has included this possibility after software update, for receiving notifications on both iOS and Android phones.